One of the most common misconceptions about website speed is that the only symptom of a slow website is speed itself.

 The more complicated your website is, the more memory it’s going to need to be able to run.
 As a general rule of thumb, if your site is loaded down with WordPress plugins or the purpose of the site has to do more with what the website “does” than what the website “says” then you should expect that the minimum amount of horsepower required to run your site will be higher than your typical small business site or blog.

 If you’re using e-commerce plugins like WooCommerce then you don’t even need to guess.
 All e-commerce sites need more horsepower than with your typical “content and contact forms” websites.
-By eliminating uneeded plugins/themes, disabling uneeded features, and tweaking your WordPress configuration to allow it access to more memory, you can often take the edge off of your site’s memory consumption and improve the stability of your site.
+By eliminating unneeded plugins/themes, disabling unneeded features, and tweaking your WordPress configuration to allow it access to more memory, you can often take the edge off of your site’s memory consumption and improve the stability of your site.

 Just bear in mind that your host plays a part in how much memory you can get your hands on.
 No matter what you do, if they artificially limit your access to memory on the server (even for good reasons), you’re going to need to get into a more suitable hosting package for the type of site you own.